What is Banking?

-Banking refers to the services offered by a bank or financial institution.
-Banks deal primarily with two types of services:
+Banking refers to services offered by a bank or some other financial institution.
+Banks deal primarily with three types of services:

-Banks make money by loaning money and charging interest.
-If you have a savings account, you receive interest on the money in your account because banks use your money to fund loans for other people.
-You can, however, still take money out of your savings account whenever you want.
+If you have a savings account, you receive interest on the money in your account because banks use your money to fund loans for other people–in this case, you are the lender, and the bank is the borrower–but you can still take money out of your savings account whenever you want.

 Why is banking important?

-It’s important to understand and utilize banking, as it offers a variety of benefits:
+It’s essential to understand and take advantage of banking services, as they offer a variety of benefits:

 - Access to credit

 A bank is also the safest place to keep your money.
 Banks are insured by the Federal Deposit Insurance Corporation (FDIC), which insures any money you deposit.
 Even if the bank loses a loan or runs into trouble financially, your money is safe.